Faculty of Medicine launches new Master of Public Health program

 Posted on Tuesday, November 26, 2019

-Pending approval by the Ontario government, the program will begin accepting applicants next spring, with classes starting in September, 2020.
+The program was approved by the Ontario government in February.
 Applicants must have an undergraduate degree with a minimum GPA of 75% to be considered for admission.

 “There will be nurses and doctors who apply into this program, but you could also apply if you have a background in English, journalism, or art; law, psychology, or a science degree.
 We need people with a variety of backgrounds working in public health.”

 The program at uOttawa is unique in giving students the opportunity to study another language as part of the MPH+ option.
 Thanks to partnerships with the Official Languages and Bilingualism Institute and the Department of Modern Languages and Literatures, MPH students can learn Japanese, Russian, Spanish, German, Italian, Chinese, Arabic, English or French.

 The MPH program, which will accept an initial cohort of approximately 25 students, will combine classroom learning with a 420-hour practicum in the third semester and an applied public health capstone project in the final semester.
 The degree will take 16 months to complete, or 20 months for students who choose to add language studies to their course load.

 “I believe Dr. John Last, professor emeritus of SEPH, who was a pioneer in public health, and who died this fall, would have been thrilled to see the MPH program finally come to fruition,” said Dr. Melissa Brouwers, professor and director of SEPH.

 Dr. Potvin Kent said the decision to offer an MPH degree came in response to demand by students, professors, and the community over the past ten years.

 “We need people to be able to identify and survey the state of public health, prevent public health crises, and take leadership roles in managing these crises when they happen.”

 For more information or to apply, visit the program website.